Epico Colón: Teaming with Primo (2011–2020)

-Return to WWC (2019–2025)
+Return to WWC (2019–2021)

 While still part of WWE's roster (yet inactive), The Colóns returned to WWC, working in both administrative roles and as in-ring talent in 2019.
 He began receiving a push with wins over Noriega and Mighty Ursus.
 By the summer, Colón was harassed by another wrestler posing as La Pesadilla, and eventually retook the mantle (albeit unmasked most of the time).
 He was placed in a feud with Gilbert, whom he defeated for his first reign a Universal Heavyweight Champion.
 At Aniversario, Colón defeated Eli Drake.
 Afterwards, a storyline began where both of his cousins began pursuing the title.
 In the first intrafamiliar match, Colón retained against Primo at Septiembre Negro.
 At Noche de Campeones, all three cousins wrestled each other for the first time in their careers.
 Colón retained, but his tag team partner turned on the family and rebranded himself Eddie “La Maravilla” Colón, forming a faction known as The Dynasty.
 To close the season, he went over MechaWolf 450 in a titular match.
 To open 2020, Colón defeated Texano Jr. to retain the Universal Heavyweight Championship.
+In early 2021, Colón left the company to create his own project on the island.

-Total Nonstop Action Wrestling (2025-present)
+Total Nonstop Action Wrestling (2025)

 In early 2025, Colón signed with Total Nonstop Action Wrestling (TNA), performing under his real name Orlando Colón and teaming with his cousin Eddie Colón as The Colóns.
 They debuted on the February 20, 2025, episode of TNA iMPACT!, defeating Elijah and Joe Hendry in the main event.
 The following week, on February 27, The Colóns formed an alliance with The System (Eddie Edwards, Brian Myers, and JDC) to shift the balance of power in TNA.
 On March 6, they faced The Hardys (Jeff and Matt Hardy) in a tag team match.
-At Sacrifice 2025 in May, The Colóns, alongside The System, lost to Joe Hendry, Matt Hardy, Elijah, Leon Slater, and Nic Nemeth in the main event.
-As of October 2025, The Colóns remain active in TNA, competing in ongoing storylines and tag team competition.)
+Their last match was on March 15, 2025 when they lost to the Hardy Boyz in an El Paso Street Fight.

+Second Return to WWC (2026-present)

+After much speculation, Colón made his return in Aguadilla by attacking Ray González.